Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?: Empirical Analysis

 We re-center $\mathit{NoteScore}$, and get the average retweet and like counts on different note score points.
 As depicted in Fig. \ref{fig:mis_rdd}, there is no clear discontinuity at the cutoff point.
-To test the discontinuity with the RDD model, we first set the window width as 0.2.
+To test the discontinuity with the RDD model, we first set the window width as 0.20.
 The symmetrical distributions of retweet count and like count in the selected window are observed in Figs. \ref{fig:mis_rdd}(a) and (b).
-Next, we conduct propensity score matching with the same settings detailed in Section \ref{sec:time_based_horizontal_analysis}.
+Next, we conduct propensity score matching with the same settings as detailed in Section \ref{sec:time_based_horizontal_analysis}.
 As a result, 325 out of 5,255 tweets (6.2\%) are omitted, and all the variable biases between the two groups are lower than 0.05.
-Finally, we use matched groups to perform RDD analysis.
-The coefficients of $\mathit{Vis}$ in Columns (1) and (3) of Table \ref{tab:vis_rdd} are not statistically significant.
-It indicates that there is no discontinuity at the cutoff point, which is consistent with the visual continuity at the cutoff point shown in Fig. \ref{fig:mis_rdd}.
-Moreover, despite limiting our analysis to tweets posted after the second intervention, during which the engagement with all fact-checked tweets shows a notable decrease (Fig \ref{fig:tf_did}), we still do not observe a significant effect of Community Notes on reducing the engagement with misinformation (the coefficients of $\mathit{Vis}$ in Columns (2) and (4) of Table \ref{tab:vis_rdd}).
+Finally, we use the matched groups to perform RDD analysis.
+The coefficients of $\mathit{Treated}$ in Columns (1) and (3) of Table \ref{tab:vis_rdd} are not statistically significant.
+This indicates that there is no discontinuity at the cutoff point, which is consistent with the visual continuity at the cutoff point shown in Fig. \ref{fig:mis_rdd}.
+Moreover, despite limiting our analysis to tweets posted after the second intervention, during which the engagement with all fact-checked tweets shows a notable decrease (Fig \ref{fig:tf_did}), we still do not observe a significant effect of Community Notes on reducing the engagement with misinformation (the coefficients of $\mathit{Treated}$ in Columns (2) and (4) of Table \ref{tab:vis_rdd}).
 In addition, the coefficients of $\mathit{Delay}$ in Table \ref{tab:vis_rdd} are not significant or even negative (Column (4) of Table \ref{tab:vis_rdd}).
-It implies that the fact-checking speed hasn't had a significant effect in reducing the engagement with fact-checked tweets yet, which is consistent with the previous study \cite{drolsbach_diffusion_2023}.
-In the majority of cases, the coefficients of $\mathit{Media}$, $\mathit{Verified}$, and $\mathit{Followers}$ are large, positive, and significant (Table \ref{tab:mis_all_did}-\ref{tab:vis_rdd}).
-Those variables are stable indicators to predict the strong diffusion capacity of information.
+This implies that the fact-checking speed did not have a significant effect in reducing the engagement with fact-checked tweets.
+Notably, this result is also consistent with our findings in the DiD analysis and previous work \cite{drolsbach_diffusion_2023}.

+Altogether, the results of our RDD analysis provide no evidence to support the effectiveness of Community Notes in reducing engagement with misinformation in terms of retweet and like counts, which is consistent with our DiD analysis.